I am a dedicated infrastructure and software engineer with experience in system administration, sales and leadership.

 I leveraged the charting library d3.js to provide business managers with visualisation of room usage information which is drawn directly from the CALDAV server's booking information.

 When I began my employment at the University of Otago, all updates on OS X clients were being deployed manually.
-This is very time consuming as it meant having to log into each of up to a hundred machines to apply software updates.
+This was very time consuming as it meant having to log into each of up to a hundred machines.
 I implemented an automated update deployment system that downloads, packages and tags the update for testing.
 It then takes one click to move the update to production, and have the client machines install the patch automatically.

 Additionally, the system allows end users the ability to install pre-approved optional applications on demand, reducing help-desk calls for common software installs.
-The system as a whole receives praise for its reliability and usability.
+The system as a whole receives praise for its reliability and usability, and is still in use today.

 To improve efficiency and reduce human error when deploying machines, I implemented a heavily automated build process.
 Leveraging slipstreaming and MDM configuration profiles I was able to strip up to 3 hours from the process of getting a machine out of the box and on to the end user's desk.